Kenny Duckett: Dallas Cowboys

 On December 5, 1985, he was signed as a free agent by the Dallas Cowboys, to replace an injured Robert Lavette and be the team's kickoff returner.
 His best game came in the playoffs against the Los Angeles Rams, when he averaged 24.8-yards on 4 kickoff returns.
 He was released on August 18, 1986.

 Personal life

+Duckett's older brother, Rick, was a college basketball coach.

 Duckett contributed extensively to the Forsyth Chapter of the American Diabetes Association.
 In 1993, he started suffering from kidney failure as a result of his diabetes condition.
 On April 15, 1998, he was found dead at his home at the age of 38, due to renal failure.